ncoghlan/misc/notes/python3/questions_and_answers.rst

 to Python, such as bundling the "pip" installer by default, and including a rich asynchronous IO library.

-**April 2014**: Ubuntu 14.04 LTS, target release for the "Python 3 by default" Ubuntu migration plan.
+**April 2014**: Ubuntu 14.04 LTS, initial target release for the "Only Python 3 on the install media" Ubuntu migration plan.
+(They didn't quite `make it <https://wiki.ubuntu.com/Python/3>`__ - a few test packages short on Ubuntu Touch, further away on the server and desktop images)

+**May 2014**: Python 2.7.7, the first Python 2.7 maintenance release to incorporate additional security enhancement features as described in :pep:`466`.
+Also the first release where Microsoft contributed developer time to the creation of the Windows installers.

 **June 2014**: 5 years after the first production capable Python 3.x release

-**December 2014**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.
+**April 2015**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.

-**Before July 2015 (tentative)**: This is still subject to discussion amongst the core development team, but we're currently considering a development cycle for 3.5 that is slightly shorter than usual (12-17 months rather than 18-24) in order to get some additional features that further lower the barrier to migration from Python 2 incorporated prior to the final full maintenance release of Python 2.7.

-**July 2015**: Anticipated date for Python 2.7 to switch to security fix only mode, ending roughly eight years of parallel maintenance of Python 2 and 3 by the core development team for the reference interpreter.
+**July?
+2020**: Anticipated date for Python 2.7 to switch to security fix only mode, ending roughly thirteen years of parallel maintenance of Python 2 and 3 by the core development team for the reference interpreter.